 Huevos rotos literally means broken eggs.
 The trick to these eggs is to fry them only until perfectly over easy and to break the yolk with the tip of a knife just before eating.
 They’re also known as huevos estrellados (star eggs) for the star shape that the yolk makes when broken.

-This Spanish dish can also include many optional ingredients.
-Popular choices are huevos rotos con chorizo, morcilla (blood sausage), pimientos (green peppers), jamón Serrano, etc. My all time favorite huevos rotos are prepared with fried green peppers and Serrano ham.
+This Spanish dish can also include many optional ingredients as toppings.
+Popular choices are huevos rotos con chorizo (paprika spiced sausage), con morcilla (blood sausage), con pimientos (green peppers), con jamón (cured ham), etc. My all-time favorite huevos rotos are prepared with fried green peppers and good quality Spanish jamón.
 It is seriously heaven.

 Next time you are thinking of something to make for lunch or dinner, why not try eggs?
 I guarantee that my huevos rotos recipe will not disappoint!